 If you do not have a social security card, you will need to request a letter from the department hiring you.
-The hiring department must use the supplied template to type the letter and they must sign it before giving it to you.
-Next, this is taken to the International Student Services office for their signature.
-Finally, you will take this letter along with your passport, I-20, and I-94 to the social security office at 2715 West Monroe, near the corner of Monroe and Veterans, to apply for a card.
+The hiring department must use the letter template available from the Office of International Student Services to type the letter and they must sign it.
+You will take this letter along with your passport, I-20, and I-94 to the Social Security Office at 3112 Constitution Drive, Springfield, IL (behind Target) to apply for a card.

 Once you obtain a job, you need to complete a timesheet for each pay period that you work.
 If your department handles timesheets using the department entry method, you will complete a hard copy timesheet.
 Be sure to fill in the dates and hours you work for each two week pay period and total your hours at the bottom.
 Be sure to sign the timesheet and have your supervisor sign it.
 Submit this timesheet to whomever enters your hours into the payroll system (Check with your supervisor).
 If you do web entry of your time, your supervisor will explain the web entry procedure.
 A timesheet is due on the final day you work for that pay period.
 Be aware timesheets could be due earlier near breaks and holidays notably Thanksgiving and Christmas.
 Timesheets cannot be submitted online.

 Once your appointment is in the payroll system, you will be paid every other Wednesday.
 This is the same week that your timesheet is due for the next pay period.